About Medicaid Planning Strategies, When It's a Good Idea, and How It Works.

 When Should You Consider Hiring an Attorney to Help With the Process?

 A factor in determining if you should hire an attorney who specializes in Medicaid Planning is the total value of your assets, including your home.
-If you or your family can benefit financially from restructuring your financial assets using certain types of Legal Trust (transfering your wealth into a trust), or by controlled gifting, then you will need the help of a Lawyer who specializes in Planning for Medicaid to help plan, structure, and execute the documents and agreements necessary to protect your assets prior to applying for the Medicaid’s insurance plan benefits.
+If you or your family can benefit financially from restructuring your financial assets using certain types of Legal Trusts (transferring your wealth into a trust), or by controlled gifting, then you will need the help of a Lawyer who specializes in Planning for Medicaid to help plan, structure, and execute the documents and agreements necessary to protect your assets prior to applying for the Medicaid’s insurance plan benefits.
 Understanding the look back window can help you gauge if your total assets make it worth your while to engage in legal Medicaid Planning.

-Even if you do not have assets that warrant that warrant complex trust planning, a qualified Medicaid Planning Lawyer can help you craft the best strategy through a combination of estate planning and rule-following that put you in the best position to pass along an inheritance to your loved ones while still qualifying for Medicaid when the times comes.
+Even if you do not have assets that warrant complex trust planning, a qualified Medicaid Planning Lawyer can help you craft the best strategy through a combination of estate planning and rule-following that put you in the best position to pass along an inheritance to your loved ones while still qualifying for Medicaid when the times comes.

 Do I Have to “Spend Down”?